AdyGCode/SaaS-FED-Notes/session-02/S02-PHP-Basics-I.md

 For example: `App/Models/`.

-Also, make sure the placeholder (All Caps) text is replaced with a one line title and, if required, a short description of the code and its purpose.
+Also, make sure the placeholder (IN ALL CAPS) text is replaced with a one line title and, if required, a short description of the code and its purpose.
 If no description is needed, then the long text may be removed.

 ---